mandeepairborne/samweb/content/_index.md

 - For a very pleasant look, the colors are tinted with the primary color.
 - Proper favicon for modern browsers and Apple device icons.
 - Mastodon, Lemmy and other social media meta cards for easy sharing.
 Try [Share Preview](https://apps.gnome.org/SharePreview/) to test.
-- Local copy of the amazing [Inter](https://rsms.me/inter/) and [JetBrains Mono](https://www.jetbrains.com/lp/mono/) fonts.
-No slowdowns pulling from external hosting.
 - Mobile friendly, with proper dark variant.
-- [Mastodon-powered comments](https://cassidyjames.com/blog/fediverse-blog-comments-mastodon).
-Comment using any ActivityPub service by replying to Mastodon post.
+- [Mastodon-powered comments](https://carlschwan.eu/2020/12/29/adding-comments-to-your-static-blog-with-mastodon/).
+Comment using compatible ActivityPub server by replying to a Mastodon post.

 > Duckquill is made based on needs of [my website](https://daudix.codeberg.page), if you need some feature/configuration that doesn't exist feel free to open an issue or better yet, pull request!